au-research/FAIR-data-101-training/faqs.md

 **(regarding linked data:) Would relational database be used to reflect relationships between objects?**

+Linked data does not generally used relationship databases (such as SQL).
+Relational databases are limited in that relationships can only be defined with records in the same database.
+One of the strengths of linked (open) data is that any publicly-available dataset can be linked to.

 **Do some of the platforms e.g. FigShare 'build in' elements of interoperability by default?
 If our dataset is hosted there, is it meeting FAIR standards?**

+The various data repository platforms all build in some elements of the FAIR principles, but still put some of the onus on the data depositor.
+For example, most data repositories let you add keywords to your metadata record, but they do not necessarily require you to add keywords from a vocabulary that follows FAIR principles.
+It would be up to you to do that.

 ### Reusable - 30 September 2020